ohayder/yokel/ABOUT.md

 - Voucher lifetime is configurable, with a maximum set in the configuration
 - The number of vouchers per user is limited (configurable)
 - Vouchers can be created, listed, deleted, and authenticated

+## Email Sending

+The system now includes email functionality for account creation:
+- Magic links are sent to users' email addresses for account finalization
+- Magic links expire after 5 minutes
+- The email sending service is abstracted behind an interface for easy testing and potential future changes

 These additional features enhance the security, flexibility, and functionality of the Yokel backend system beyond the core specifications.